 What Is a Quit Claim Deed?

-A quit claim deed, unlike other property deed types, offers no warranty for the grantee, or buyer, and thus no protection.
-With a quit claim deed, the grantor is essentially “quitting” their claim to the property by giving the grantee all their ownership interest.
+A quit claim deed, unlike other property deed types, offers no warranty for the grantee or buyer, and thus no protection.
+With a quit claim deed, the grantor is essentially “quitting” their claim to the property by giving the grantee all of their ownership interest.
 Of course, this means that if the grantor never had proper ownership of the property to begin with, then the grantee receives nothing.